fitraditya/node-ppt2pdf/README.md

 # node-ppt2pdf

-A nodejs module for converting PowerPoint file into PDF file using unoconv
+A nodejs module for converting PowerPoint (also Impress) file into PDF file using unoconv

 ## Requirement
 Unoconv is required, which requires LibreOffice (or OpenOffice)